BriteSnow/jomni/README.md

 1. Extensible TypeConverter model (utilizing the simplicity of Java 8 method reference and lambdas)
 1. Provides Java 8 Function mappers ideal for Java 8 Optional and Stream .map apis.
 1. jomniMapper.omni(anyObject) wrap a POJO or Map object with a Omni object.
-1. Omni unified API to set and get properties from a Map or a Pojo object and provide automatic type conversion. omni.get("username") and omni.set("username","johnd").
+1. Omni provides a single api to access name value pairs in both (POJO or Map). (e.g., omni.get("username"), omni.set("username","johnd"), omni.setAll(someMap).
-1. Omni normalizes and extends the properties access and type conversion (setters, getters, and property list) of its wrapped instance (Pojo or Map).
+1. Omni setters automatically coerces values to the targeted type (for Pojo targets)
 1. Omni APIs are fluid and directly change the wrapped object appropriately (do not share across thread).

 *Still in development mode (i.e. 0.x version), API might change, but functionality will probably only increase.*